 Project Title: Prasiolite State

-/ Prasiolite State, or a "Green Crystals of Bangkok" is an experiential, experimental and ecological architecture project done by Chulalongkorn university undergraduate, Settawut Leenavong.
-The project explores the characteristic of crystal formation, polygons and various connection of molecular joints.
+/ Prasiolite State, or a "Green Crystals of Bangkok" is an experiential, experimental, and ecological architecture project done by Chulalongkorn university undergraduate Settawut Leenavong.
+The project explores the characteristic of crystal formation, polygons, and various connections of molecular joints.

-The project starts by capturing values in the site analysis.
-The intangible data readings were collected through different sensor types by the Arduino hardware such as the MQ-7 and AM2302, use to capture CO and humidity level.
+The project starts by capturing data values in the site analysis.
+The intangible numeric readings were collected through different sensor types by the Arduino hardware such as the MQ-7 and AM2302, use to capture carbon monoxide (CO) and humidity levels.
 The data then transferred into a spreadsheet and 3D software to be compiled and analyzed in the further design process.

 Site wind flows analysis; Intensity and directions by altitude

 The analysis of the surveyed data allowed us to pinpoint directly the part of the city that has high carbon monoxide exposure risk.
-It also differentiates wind flow and ventilation level, which may coincide with the density of trapped gases.
-In addition, readings revealed the disturbance of ambient noises in certain regions.
+It also differentiates wind flow and ventilation levels, which may coincide with the density of trapped gases.
+Besides, readings revealed the disturbance of ambient noises in certain regions.
 All of which can cause overall negative disruption to the resident. /

 Read Part 2: